-MAP delivers data when it matters most: when there’s still time to make a difference
+MAP delivers data when it matters most: when there’s still time to make a difference in student progress

 It used to be that we talked about differentiation but we didn’t really provide a lot of time or resources or focus for that.
 MAP has given us a way to focus.
 Now teachers have a plan for how they use time for either intervening with students that need it, or providing enrichment to challenge those higher-level students.

 |STRUCTURE||Cross-grade iProviding measurement of students who perform on, above, and below grade level|

 |RECOMMENDED USE||3-4/year (with fall, winter, spring, and summer intervals)|

 |TEST TIME||Untimed, but a typical student completes in under 60 minutes /subject area|

 |SCREENER USE||Recognized by NCRTI iNational Center on Response to Intervention|

 |PAIRINGS||MAP for Primary Grades (MPG) K – 2 computer adaptive interim assessment; Skills Pointer® computer adaptive skills assessment|

 |PROFESSIONAL LEARNING OPTIONS||Initial training available online or onsite (can be combined with CPAA or Skills Pointer product training); ongoing learning available via onsite workshops or coaching|